-Foxrox Electronics has really evolved over the years.
+Foxrox Electronics has evolved over the last 25 years.

-My product line has grown from Captain Coconut, CC2, and TZF to the current lineup of Octron, Octron2, ZIM, Hot Silicon Fuzz, AquaVibe, CC Hybrid, Foxrox Wah Retrofit, and Festival Overdrive.
-And I've got more ideas in the works.
-The products may change, but the quality craftsmanship is always there.
-We make Foxrox pedals by hand, use the best materials and quality check each one to bring you the kind of product you expect from Foxrox.
+Since producing the first ProVibe in the summer of 1992, my product line has continued to grow and change.
+Captain Coconut, CC2, and Paradox TZF were part of the first line-up, and now my company offers a wide range of effects including Octron2, Octron3, ZIM, Hot Silicon Fuzz, AquaVibe, CC Hybrid2, Foxrox Wah Retrofit, and Festival Overdrive.
+The products may change, but the craftsmanship is always there.
+We make Foxrox pedals by hand, use the best materials, and quality check each one to bring you the kind of effects you expect from Foxrox.
 And we're proud that these standards have helped our products retain - and even increase - their value over time.
 Want to know more about how it all started?

 Dave Fox, Owner